sophiagavrila/welcome-to-git/README.md

 ```
 $ git add .
 $ git commit -m "a message about changes"
-$ git pull
 $ git push
 ```

-The `git pull` command is used to fetch and download content from a remote repository and immediately update the local repository to match that content, **before** you push your changes.
+The `git pull` command is used to fetch and download content from a remote repository and immediately update the local repository to match that content, **before** you commit, push your changes.  **Typically you would run `git pull` before the 3 commands above**.

 ### References